Fear in the Night (1972 film): Plot

-The following day, Robert returns, finding Peggy in a nearly catatonic state inside the school, and a pool of blood in the hallway.
+The following day, Robert returns, finding Peggy in a nearly catatonic state inside the school and a pool of blood in the hallway.
 Michael is nowhere to be found.
 He questions her about what happened, but she says she cannot remember.
-Robert explains to Peggy that he had originally met Michael when he was working in a hospital as a medical student; the boarding school had nearly burned to the ground in an accident years prior, and, devastated, Michael returned to the property, setting up recordings of boys' laughter and classroom lectures over the building's intercoms to recreate the feeling of the school's former glory days.
+Robert explains to Peggy that he had met Michael when he was working in a hospital as a medical student; the boarding school had nearly burned to the ground in an accident years prior, and, devastated, Michael returned to the property, setting up recordings of boys' laughter and classroom lectures over the building's intercoms to re-create the feeling of the school's former glory days.

-That night, Robert meets with Molly in the school; it is revealed that the two are having an affair, and that Robert married the mentally-fragile Peggy in order to coax her into murdering Michael out of fear for her life.
-Peggy stumbles in on their meeting, and Robert demands she reveal where Michael's body is.
+That night, Robert meets with Molly in the school; it is revealed that the two are having an affair and that Robert married the mentally fragile Peggy in order to coax her into murdering Michael out of fear for her life.
+Robert brings in Peggy, and Molly demands she reveal where Michael's body is.
 Molly goes to search for him, and shortly after, the sound of bells echoes throughout the school.
 Robert binds Peggy's arms and brings her into the main hall of the school, where Michael's voice comes over the intercom.
-He reveals that he was aware of Robert and Molly's plot to have him killed, and that he had loaded the shotgun in the chalet with blanks.
-Robert loads the shotgun with bullets, and shoots at what he believes to be Michael hiding under a sheet covering a couch.
+He reveals that he was aware of Robert and Molly's plot to have him killed and that he had loaded the shotgun in the chalet with blanks.
+Robert loads the shotgun with bullets and shoots at what he believes to be Michael hiding under a sheet covering a couch.
 When he lifts the sheet, however, he reveals Molly's dead body, bound and gagged.

-Robert storms out of the school with Peggy, and attempts to hang her from the tree outside in a staged suicide, but is suddenly grabbed in a strangle grip by Michael.
+Robert storms out of the school with Peggy and attempts to hang her from the tree outside in a staged suicide but is suddenly grabbed in a strangle grip by Michael.
 The next morning, two policemen arrive, saying they received a call from Michael.
-Peggy tells them he's inside the school, and that a new term is beginning.
-One of the police officers tells her that the school has been shut down for years, until suddenly the sound of a boys' choir begins emanating from the building.
+Peggy tells them he's inside the school and that a new term is beginning.
+One of the police officers tells her that the school has been shut down for years, but suddenly, the sound of a boys' choir begins emanating from the building.
 In the tree behind the school, Robert's dead body hangs from the noose.